Raghavvram/finance-and-stock-market/Stock_Market_Terms_2.md

-Absolutely!
-Here is a quick reorganization of your stock market terms into the most commonly used ones and the more niche terms:

 ### Most Commonly Used Terms
 - **Market Order**: An order to buy or sell a stock at the best available price in the market.
 It ensures execution but doesn't guarantee a specific price.
 - **Limit Order**: An order to buy or sell a stock at a specific price or better.